Yottaphy/fuserock/README.md

 ## Setup
 ### Pre-requisites
 The `fuserock` package is a python package.
 It requires Python3 to be installed and `pip` to be up to date.
-It also requires the `argparse` package to be installed.
+It also requires the `argparse` package to be installed, but it will be automatically installed.

 ### Install
 You can clone the package's `git` repository: